 Upon moving to California, he taught privately, in addition to serving on the faculties of Cal State Fullerton and Cal State Northridge.
 He currently lives in Albuquerque, NM where he maintains an active composing and touring schedule for Alfred Music Publishing Company.

-There are three activities for students to "opt-in" for participation.
+There are four activities for students to "opt-in" for participation.
 Students can elect to enter any or all.

 The fee is $25 per student.
 Students select their activities on the application.
 We encourage students to participate in as many activities as they want to experience.
 When students are not participating in an event they can observe other events, practice piano and interact with other young pianists.
 Family members and teachers are encouraged to observe.